VIII International Chopin Piano Competition

 The VIII International Chopin Piano Competition (VIII Międzynarodowy Konkurs Pianistyczny im.
 Fryderyka Chopina) was held from 6 to 25 October 1970 in Warsaw.
-The competition was won by Garrick Ohlsson of the United States, becoming the first and so far only American winner.
+The competition was won by Garrick Ohlsson of the United States, becoming the first American winner.

 This was the first competition that was held in October; previous competitions had been held in February.

 Awards

 The competition consisted of two elimination stages and a final with twelve pianists.